sorinbotirla/Xiaomi-Roborock-LDS02RR-LIDAR-ESP32-radar-visualizer/README.md

 Install the [CH340X Drivers](https://github.com/justcallmekoko/ESP32Marauder/blob/master/Drivers/CH34x_Install_Windows_v3_4.EXE)<br />

 <br />
 Connect the ESP32, make sure it shows up in device manager (Windows) or lsusb (linux).
 If not, try the other USB-C port if your ESP32 board has 2 USB-C ports.
+Do not use an USB-C to USB-C cable.
+Always use USB-C to USB-A, or USB-C to USB-C with USB-C to USB-A adapter.